 Green shades and green shadows: fragments of what could be.

 But I love it.
 Genuinely, I love it.
-I would gladly be defined by my private intensity.
 And I want it to be known, for the legacy of the last four years, that the sensation of my own anguish and torment being put to valuable use and establishing a particular way of seeing provides a value of purpose that I’ve never truly recognised.
 I’m not sure I dare call it fate, but the nature of innocence and experience has been able to guide my progress in a way I would not have otherwise found.

-This may not be the most groundbreaking of theses that began in Switzerland and crawls to a close in Leicester, but by my blood, it will be my own, and it will be fiercely precious to me, if not the academy.
+This may not be the most groundbreaking of theses that began in Switzerland and crawls to a close in Leicester, but it will be my own and fiercely precious to me, if not the academy.
 Furthermore – and perhaps most importantly of all – if it is successful, it might just be the doorway to reshaping that frontier and putting so many of my demons to rest.

 Dedicated to one of my oldest and dearest friends – a very special Canadian lady, whose unyielding kindness and blinding force of will to help me inspires me to help myself.